 Advancements in the treatment of pediatric cancers, including brain tumors, have paved the way for an increased focus on research investigating the effects of cancer and its treatment on the cognitive functioning, emotional well-being, and quality of life (QOL) of children.
 The identification of specific acute and long-term effects may help lead to the development of less toxic treatments as well as interventions designed to ameliorate functional impairments.
 Children with other chronic medical conditions, such as neurofibromatosis type 1 (NF1), who are being treated at the Pediatric Oncology Branch (POB) to reduce their tumor burden, also are at increased risk for cognitive deficits and social-emotional difficulties, which often impact their QOL and daily living skills.
 The Health Psychology and Neurobehavioral Research Program of the Behavioral Health Core administer repeated neurobehavioral assessments to characterize the longitudinal effects of disease and treatment on cognitive and behavioral functioning, conduct interventions to help patients remediate cognitive deficits and cope with stressors and chronic pain, and develop novel assessment tools to better evaluate neurobehavioral outcomes.

-As part of the Behavioral Health Core, the primary aim of the Health Psychology and Neurobehavioral Research Group is to conduct a systematic collaborative research program to support the scientific efforts of the NCI and other NIH Institutes.
+As part of the Behavioral Health Core, the primary aim of the Health Psychology and Neurobehavioral Research Group, led by Dr. Pam Wolters, is to conduct a systematic collaborative research program to support the scientific efforts of the NCI and other NIH Institutes.
 The main objectives of our research are:

-- To investigate the effects of the disease and treatment on the neurobehavioral functioning of children and adults with chronic medical illness through longitudinal assessments
+- To investigate the effects of the disease and treatment on the neurobehavioral functioning of children and adults with cancer and chronic medical illness through longitudinal assessments

 - To investigate the causes of neurobehavioral dysfunction by exploring the relationships between neuropsychological functioning and other factors (e.g., disease markers, neurological and neuroimaging abnormalities, biomedical and genetic variables, and environmental and psychological factors)